cakephp/docs/en/views/helpers/paginator.rst

 Creating a Page Counter
 =======================

-.. php:method:: counter($options = [])
+.. php:method:: counter(string $format = 'pages', array $options = [])

 Returns a counter string for the paged result set.
 Using a provided format string and a number of options you can create localized and application specific indicators of where a user is in the paged data set.

-There are a number of options for ``counter()``.
-The supported ones are:

-* ``format`` Format of the counter.
 Supported formats are 'range', 'pages' and custom.
 Defaults to pages which would output like '1 of 10'.
 In the custom mode the supplied string is parsed and tokens are replaced with actual values.
 The available tokens are:

   -  ``{{page}}`` - the current page displayed.
   -  ``{{pages}}`` - total number of pages.